Assembly-WebCrew/assembly-entries-metadata/README.md

 during the event and outside the event depending on if the entry information is available in machine-friendly format.

+## Preparation

+1. Prepare `data/assembly-<year>.txt` with new competition
+   information.
+Following type of attributes are usually needed during the event:
+   * `:public-after 2018-01-01 10:00 EEST` or `:public false`
+   * `:ongoing true`
+2. Create playlists for first 10 competitions (summer 2018 limit for playlists/day on Youtube).
+Create more the next day that Youtube limits have gone away.

 # Data handling during the event

 During the event the main goal of Assembly Archive and videos on